Table of Contents

-According to standard textbooks, rickets is defined as the imperfection, distortion and softening of the bones due to deficiency of vitamin D. Vitamin D is a fat-soluble vitamin and one of the essential vitamins for the body.
+According to standard textbooks, rickets is the imperfection, distortion, and softening of the bones due to vitamin D deficiency.
+Vitamin D, which is fat-soluble, is essential for the body.

-As rickets is mainly caused by the deficiency of vitamin D, and Vitamin D is a hormone which is synthesized on exposure to sunlight, the epidemiology of rickets mainly consists of those regions where exposure to sunlight is reduced.
-The increase in the growth spurt especially in puberty is one of the reasons for the manifestation of rickets.
+Since the leading cause of rickets is vitamin D deficiency, and Vitamin D is a hormone that is synthesized upon exposure to sunlight, the disease is more prevalent in regions where people have less exposure to sunlight.
+The growth spurt, especially in puberty, is one reason for the manifestation of rickets.

 Etiology and Classification of Rickets

-Vitamin D is a fat-soluble hormone responsible for maintaining serum phosphate and calcium levels, which in turn are of foremost importance for bone mineralization.
-Exposure to sunlight causes the conversion of vitamin D from its inactive to the active form in the cells of the skin.
+Vitamin D is a fat-soluble hormone responsible for maintaining serum phosphate and calcium levels, which, in turn, are of foremost importance for bone mineralization.
+Exposure to sunlight causes the conversion of vitamin D from its inactive to the active form in skin cells.

-The primary reason for congenital rickets is the deficiency of vitamin D in the mother.
-Vitamin D is transported in the form of 25 hydroxyvitamin D from the mother to the fetus as this form crosses the placenta.
+The primary reason for congenital rickets is maternal vitamin D deficiency.
+Vitamin D is transported in the form of 25 hydroxyvitamin D from the mother to the fetus through the placenta.

-Some of the risk factors for the development of vitamin D deficiency in the newborn infant are:
+The risk factors for vitamin D deficiency in neonates include:

 - Prolonged breastfeeding without vitamin D supplementation

-- Dark skin complexion.
-It is postulated that northern latitudes have selection for lighter skin that allows UV rays to produce Vitamin D from 7-dehydrocholesterol.
-Conversely, latitudes near the equator have selection for darker skin that can block the majority of UV radiation to protect from toxic levels of Vitamin D, as well as skin cancer.
+- Dark skin complexion: Individuals whose ancestors evolved in northern latitudes may have a selection for lighter skin that allows UV rays to produce Vitamin D from 7-dehydrocholesterol.
+Darker skin can block most UV radiation to prevent toxic levels of Vitamin D, as well as skin cancer

 - Very low sun exposure

-In addition to this, other gastroenterological interventions that remove the lower part of the small bowel where Vit D is absorbed and diseases of the intestine that impair the normal absorption both decrease the uptake of vitamin D even in the presence of adequate nutritional supplementation.
+Also, both gastroenterological interventions that remove the lower part of the small bowel where Vit D is absorbed and intestinal diseases that impair the normal absorption decrease vitamin D uptake, even with adequate nutritional supplementation.

-The primary reason for rickets in children is a deficiency of vitamin D. Vitamin D is synthesized by exposure to sunlight.
-Insufficient exposure to sunlight and certain dietary habits like a diet exclusively based on cereal are biological reasons for the development of rickets in children.
+The primary reason for rickets in children is vitamin D deficiency.
+Vitamin D is synthesized by exposure to sunlight.
+Insufficient exposure to sunlight and certain dietary habits, like a diet exclusively based on grains, are biological reasons for the development of rickets in children.

-In some cases, there may be a normal level of vitamin D but decrease in activity due to lack of conversion to the active metabolite or resistance of the receptor to the metabolite.
+In some cases, there may be a normal level of vitamin D but a decrease in activity due to a lack of conversion to the active metabolite or the receptor’s resistance to the metabolite.
 This results in what is known as calciopenic rickets.

-There is also a genetic cause for rickets and it is known as vitamin D Resistant Rickets (X- linked hypophosphatemia).
-It is also known that it can also occur because of phosphate deficiency, which has been reported as the cause for rickets in children.
+There is also a genetic cause for rickets, known as vitamin D resistant rickets (X- linked hypophosphatemia).
+It can occur because of phosphate deficiency, which has been reported as a cause of rickets in children.